psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 - coordinate-based tasking may be delivered silently
 - selected spoken directions may use contextual coding
 - the Master Watcher retains the fixed spatial map
-- Watchers retain the wider incident context
+- Watcher Operators retain the wider incident context
 - guards receive minimum necessary instructions
 - acknowledgement and movement verification remain active
+- the Incident Maneuver Panel may be enabled according to authority

 Radio remains available whenever clarity, escalation, or safety requires it.